anyuzer/draft-ra-wiki/development/logging.md

 - **Error**: This should be used for all page-breaking errors.
 If an unrecoverable response-breaking exception is thrown, odds are you should log an error message as well.
 - **Warn**: This is used for logging when an error has occurred, from which we can recover gracefully.
 Usually you would do this for a small piece of information, which the page can be displayed without, but should be working regardless.
 - **Info**: This code is for logging any relevant information for production.
 This would be things like the duration of a REST call, if the cache hits or misses, or flow changes (e.g. redirecting to another non-error page).
 - **Debug**: This is a non-error code for development and debugging only, and will normally be hidden on production (although it can be enabled temporarily in order to track down a difficult issue).
-At debug level, log things like REST/curl responses (being sure to avoid logging Personally Identifiable Information - PII), database calls & responses, cache responses and other useful information, from which the page is derived.
+At debug level, log things like REST/curl responses (being sure to avoid logging Personal Information), database calls & responses, cache responses and other useful information, from which the page is derived.

 #### Exception Handling
 - Exceptions may be thrown throughout applications, especially when calling REST services or using libraries.